 The project was funded by a Feodor Lynen Research Fellowship from the Alexander von Humboldt Foundation for two research stays at the Université Paris VIII (January to July 2021 and May to July 2023).

-In April 2024, we are hosting a conference on this theme at the History of Philosophy Forum, University of Notre Dame.
+In April 2024, we hosted a conference on this theme at the History of Philosophy Forum, University of Notre Dame.

 Alexander von Humboldt Foundation: